 The County Climate Change Fund (CCCF) mechanism puts in place structures that guide the identification and prioritisation of climate interventions and disbursing of funding for implementation.
-Adaptation Consortium (ADA), one of the major players in the CCCF space works with two planning communities, Ward County Climate Change Planning Committee (WCCPCs) and County Climate Change Planning Community members (men, women and youth) elected by the community on grounds of good reputation.
+Adaptation Consortium (ADA), one of the major players in the CCCF space works with two planning communities, Ward County Climate Change Planning Committee (WCCPCs) and County Climate Change Planning Committees (CCCPCs).
+WCCPCs are made up of community members (men, women and youth) elected by the community on grounds of good reputation.
 The WCCCPCs are involved in identification of priority projects for investments.
 They undertake consultations with community members on their priority needs.